metio/ilo/docs/content/usage/_index.md

 ## ilo compose

-The `ilo compose` command can be used for more complex build environments based on `docker-compose.yml` files.
+The `ilo compose` command can be used for more complex build environments using [compose](https://compose-spec.io/) files.
 Use this command in case your project requires e.g. a database in order to be build.

 ```console
 [you@hostname project-dir]$ ilo compose